How To Fit Two Bikes In A Car

 Check suspension and tire pressure after arriving

 Carrying your bike for long periods on the road might change the tire and suspension pressure.
-Double-check them after arrival and make sure they’re in working conditions.
+Double-check them after arrival and make sure they’re in working condition.

 Related reading: How To Lock Bike On Car Bike Rack?